Leo Kearse: Background

-Kearse grew up in Penpont in Dumfriesshire on 17 July 1976.
+Kearse was born on 17 July 1976 and grew up in Penpont in Dumfriesshire.
 He attended Wallace Hall school.
 After graduating from the University of Stirling, Kearse worked as a criminal intelligence analyst then as a consultant in national security and government.

 Comedy

 Kearse is known for being a right-wing comedian.
-He covers anti-woke issues, such as cancel culture and left-wing bias at the BBC.
+He covers anti-woke issues, such as cancel culture and alleged left-wing bias at the BBC.

 He was a New Comedian Of 2011 finalist at the Leicester Square Theatre and a finalist of the Laughing Horse New Act Of The Year Final 2012.
 He then won the Chelmsford Comedian of the Year in 2012.

 Kearse was crowned the UK Pun Champion in 2015 after he beat off competition from fellow comedians Rob Thomas and reigning champion Darren Walsh.
 Leo won the contest with such jokes as "I was in hospital last week.
 I asked the nurse if I could do my own stitches.
 She said 'suture self' and "Growing up on a farm, my dad was always telling me to use the indoor toilet.
 But I preferred to go against the grain".

 After being awarded runner-up in 2016, he won the Scottish Comedian of the Year award in 2017.

 His breakthrough show Right Wing Comedian was cancelled by the Court Hotel venue at the Perth Fringe World in Australia in 2019 after his material was accused of being transphobic.